***We need more Club Collective members!***

 Wharf Chambers is a members’ club.
 This means to access or use our space you become a member [see the Membership page for more information].
 Members of Wharf Chambers are able to use the space to socialise and book the events space for live music, club-nights, art events, film screenings, talks, workshops, meetings, and so on.
 Wharf Chambers members also have the opportunity to engage with the Club in a number of ways, including quarterly members’ meetings, emailing questions and concerns, participating in surveys and feedback and becoming a member of the Club Collective.

 The Club Collective is a group of members of Wharf Chambers who volunteer their time to help run the Club.
-They are elected by the wider membership at an Annual General Meeting (AGM).
+They are elected by the wider membership at an Annual General Meeting (AGM) or Special General Meeting (SGM).
 The Club Collective support the club by dealing with membership disputes, assisting in developing processes and policies and creating opportunities for members to have a say.
 The Club Secretary also holds the license for the Club.
 You can find out more about the roles of the Club Collective through clicking here.

 The day-to-day business and upkeep of the space is managed by a workers’ co-operative.
 These are paid staff who organise non-hierarchically between themselves.
 The Co-op are responsible for running the bar and the space, managing the finances, developing the space, the lease and physical upkeep of the space and for upholding the values and policies agreed between the membership of the Club.
 All Co-op members are by default members of the Club Collective.
 The Club Collective meets regularly to discuss the running and management of the space.